fmo/cs/README.md

 # Process vs Thread

+## Program

+Program is an executable file which has code or set of processor instructions, that is stored as a file on the disk.

 ## Process

 Each process has its own memory address space.
 Own process can not corrupt the other process's memory space.